Nell (band): 2012–2013: Comeback after hiatus, Gravity mini-album series and Japanese debut

-2014 participation in U.S. concert and Billboard recognition
+2014: participation in U.S. concert and Billboard recognition

 On March 11, 2014, the band performed at the second K-Pop Night Out at SXSW in Austin, Texas along with Hyuna and Jay Park and others.
-And on December 11, their album Newton's Apple was selected as number two on "Billboard's 10 Best K-Pop Albums of 2014" by Billboard K-Town with the write-up, "The strongest rock album of the year, Newton's Apple highlights Nell's vocalist/chief composer Kim Jong Wan's clever and honest songwriting skills, best heard on the single "Four Times Around the Sun" and "Grey Zone"....All the lyrics are wrapped in warm, lush arrangements and instrumentals that enchant the listener simply by themselves."
+On December 11, their album Newton's Apple was selected as number two on "Billboard's 10 Best K-Pop Albums of 2014" by Billboard K-Town with the write-up, "The strongest rock album of the year, Newton's Apple highlights Nell's vocalist/chief composer Kim Jong-wan's clever and honest songwriting skills, best heard on the single 'Four Times Around the Sun' and 'Grey Zone' ...
+All the lyrics are wrapped in warm, lush arrangements and instrumentals that enchant the listener simply by themselves."

 2016: Space Bohemian

-On March 22, 2016, it was announced that Nell ended their contract with Woolim Entertainment and set up an independent record label named Space Bohemian.
-On August 18, 2016, they released their first album with their new label, "C" with the title song Dream Catcher.
+On March 22, 2016, it was announced that Nell ended their contract with Woollim Entertainment and set up an independent record label named Space Bohemian.
+On August 18, 2016, they released their first album with their new label, C, with the title song "Dream Catcher".